-Proposed Closing Dates: Initial closing targeted for November 2018, subject to the Minimum Offering being achieved.
+Proposed Closing Dates: Initial closing targeted for late October 2019, subject to the Minimum Offering being achieved.
 Other closings may subsequently take place on such dates as the non-redeemable investment fund for securities laws purposes and will have its own investment portfolio and investment objectives.